liam2/liam2/doc/usersguide/source/processes.rst

 wald(mean, scale, size=None)
   Draw samples from a Wald, or Inverse Gaussian, distribution.
-  See :numpy:`random.wald` for details.
+  See :numpy_random:`random.wald` for details.

   .. versionadded:: 0.9

 .. index:: weibull

 weibull(a, size=None)
   Weibull distribution.
-See :numpy:`random.weibull` for details.
+See :numpy_random:`random.weibull` for details.

   .. versionadded:: 0.9

 .. index:: zipf

 zipf(a, size=None)
   Draw samples from a Zipf distribution.
-See :numpy:`random.zipf` for details.
+See :numpy_random:`random.zipf` for details.

   .. versionadded:: 0.9